Carl Vine : Represented Artist

 - Browse articles by and about Carl Vine

 - Browse events featuring music by Carl Vine

 Artist website: http://www.carlvine.com

-Carl Vine first came to prominence in Australia as a composer of music for dance, with over 20 dance scores to his credit.
-His catalogue now includes six symphonies, six concertos, music for film, television and theatre, electronic music and numerous chamber works.
-Although primarily a composer of modern 'classical' music he has undertaken tasks as diverse as arranging the Australian National Anthem and writing music for the Closing Ceremony of the 1996 Atlanta Olympics (the 'Sydney 2000' presentation).
+Carl Vine first came to prominence in Australia as a composer of music for dance, with 25 dance scores to his credit.
+His catalogue includes seven symphonies, nine concertos, music for film, television and theatre, electronic music and numerous chamber works.
+His piano music is played frequently around the world.
+Although primarily a composer of modern 'classical' music he has undertaken tasks as diverse as arranging the Australian National Anthem and writing music for the Olympic Games (1996 Atlanta Olympics, 'Sydney 2000' presentation).

 Awards & Prizes

 |2014||Art Music Awards: Award for Excellence by an Organisation or an Individual||Finalist (Individual)||exemplary contribution to Musica Viva Australia in 2013 as Artistic Director, and to the wider arts and cultural industry|